kimrojas/quantum-espresso-book/_sources/docs/install-smith.md

 ## Using available Quantum Espresso

-A compiled and optimized quantum espresso is already made available.
+A compiled and optimized quantum espresso is already made so you just need to use it.
 To use it:

 ### Add the custom modules to ~/.bashrc
 ```bash